tensorflow/tensorflow/tensorflow/g3doc/how_tos/language_bindings/index.md

 -   `Output`: Represents one of the outputs of an operation in the graph.
 Has a `DataType` (and eventually a shape).
 May be passed as an input argument to a function for adding operations to a graph, or to a `Session`'s `Run()` method to fetch that output as a tensor.
-Corresponds to a `TF_Port` in the C API.
+Corresponds to a `TF_Output` in the C API.
 -   `Session`: Represents a client to a particular instance of the TensorFlow runtime.
 Its main job is to be constructed with a `Graph` and some options and then field calls to `Run()` the graph.
 Corresponds to a `TF_Session` in the C API.
 -   `Tensor`: Represents an N-dimensional (rectangular) array with elements all the same `DataType`.
 Gets data into and out of a `Session`'s `Run()` call.
     Corresponds to a `TF_Tensor` in the C API.